Support Driver Information

 RACER PICK-UP AT THE SUMMIT

-Note: Due to recent changes, the Sherman Adams building should NO longer be considered a place to meet.
+The Sherman Adams building should NOT be considered a place to meet.
 The building will be closely monitored for overcrowding.
 If you need to access the Sherman Adams building, please do so, then exit as quickly as possible to allow access for the next racer.